 These can be anything from a simple rowing boat to a flat bottomed type of punt capable of transporting carriages or in more recent times cars.

-The picture on the right shows the ferry at Booth Ferry.
+The picture on the above shows the ferry at Booth Ferry.

 Ferries on the Humber had much larger vessels.